gluehq/jam/readme.md

 ## To-dos

-- Convert Dev Tools to vanilla JavaScript
+- Convert Dev Tools and demo jQuery to vanilla JavaScript